 As with anything, it’s best to test the music type and volume that works best for your cognitive processing.
 Feel free to try different music types and sound levels until you find the one that works best for you.

 Just remember that it’s not always going to be the one that you like the best, so try not to get caught up on a catchy beat or melody.
 The key to getting this one right is for the music to remain in the background.

 Now that you have some alternatives to coffee and sugar for the afternoon slump, maybe you can finally boost your concentration and remain focused.
 If you’re in a slump now, take action.

-Get up from your chair and go for a walk outside.
+Get up from your chair and go for a walk outside to boost your concentration.
 Then, come back to your desk and turn on your favorite concentration music.
-You'll get back to being productive in no time.
+You’ll get back to being productive in no time.